Kate issues public apology as she takes blame for digitally altered photo

 “They are under pressure, massively under pressure, this is a massive own goal.”

-The controversy is set to overshadow the Commonwealth Day service, one of the key royal events of the year.
+The controversy was overshadowing the Commonwealth Day service, one of the key royal events of the year.

-Heir to the throne William and the Queen will gather with the royal family in Westminster Abbey on Monday in the absence of the King, who is continuing treatment for cancer during what has been a challenging start to 2024 for the Windsors.
+Heir to the throne William and the Queen gathered with the royal family in Westminster Abbey on Monday in the absence of the King, who is continuing treatment for cancer during what has been a challenging start to 2024 for the Windsors.

 Graham Smith of the anti-monarchy group Republic said: “Kate’s statement answers no questions.
 We can all see the photo has been edited.